• Menu

 Arthur and Polly Mays

-Arthur Mays came to South Florida in 1900 and worked as a sharecropper, eventually becoming a very prosperous landowner.
-He married Polly Tanner in 1908 and the two were considered “champions of education in the Goulds area”.
-In the time of segregation, they started a school for black children in the town of Goulds in 1914.
-When Goulds Elementary was officially established, few blacks had a form of transportation to get there so the Mays bought a wagon and transported children at their own expense.
-The Mays eventually raised enough money to purchase three school buses with Polly Mays serving as a bus driver for 15 years.
+Arthur Mays came to South Florida in 1900 and worked as a sharecropper, eventually becoming a prosperous landowner.
+He married Polly Tanner in 1908, and the two were considered “champions of education in the Goulds area.”
+During segregation, they started a school for black children in the town of Goulds in 1914.
+When Goulds Elementary was officially established, few blacks had a form of transportation to get there, so the Mays bought wagons and transported children at their own expense.
+The Mays eventually raised enough money to purchase three school buses, with Polly Mays serving as a bus driver for 15 years.

 Dr. William A. Chapman